Naan Adimai Illai: Production

 Naan Adimai Illai is a remake of the Hindi film Pyar Jhukta Nahin (1985).
 Rajinikanth wanted Sridevi in the film, and she accepted instantly.
-Director and producer Dwarakish, who also produced the Kannada version Nee Bareda Kadambari (1985), noted the difficulty in obtaining her dates because "her call sheet was similar to that of a superstar".
+Director and producer Dwarakish, who also produced and directed the Kannada version Nee Bareda Kadambari (1985), noted the difficulty in obtaining her dates because "her call sheet was similar to that of a superstar".
 It was her final appearance in a Tamil film before she concentrated on her Bollywood career, though she would later return in the 2010s.
 She had played the same role in the Telugu version Pachani Kapuram (1985).
+The song "Pona Poguthu" was shot at Juhu Beach.

 Soundtrack

-Soundtrack was composed by Vijay Anand.
-The song "Oru Jeevan Thaan" is based on Misra Sivaranjani raga.
+The soundtrack was composed by Vijay Anand.
+The song "Oru Jeevan Thaan" is set to the Mishra Shivaranjani raga.

-Reception
+Critical reception

 Kalki criticised the film's second half, saying it looked like the film was stumbling without knowing how to take the story forward.
+Ananda Vikatan gave the film a rating of 41 out of 100, feeling Rajinikanth did not have much scope for performance and Girish Karnad was wasted.